mattdean1/contentful-text-search/README.md

 ##### Default highlighting:

--   FVH for speed on partial and english long text
+-   FVH for speed on partial and localised long text
 -   Regular on partial short text

 TODO: Explore Universal highlighter in latest versions of ES